 Our Outreach team has probably visited your child’s classroom with a reading challenge.
+They are now available virtually.
+Log into your Beanstack account today to log your books, view book lists, and earn badges!
 Learn more about the reading challenges available for each grade below.

 |The Kindergarten Challenge

 This has been designed by CMPL to assist your Kindergartener in their literacy development.
 Your child has received the Kindergarten Challenge packet which includes the poster of 100 books to read during kindergarten.
 Find these books in our collection by looking for the ones with the orange star on the spine.
 Get the form Kindergarten Challenge here.

 |50 in 1st

 We have chosen 50 books we think 1st graders will love.
 Your child

 may be able to read some on their own.
 Some are meant to be read aloud by an adult.
 The more opportunities you provide for your 1st grader to have positive reading experiences, the more likely you are to raise a lifelong reader.
 Find these books in our collection by looking for the ones with the blue star on the spine.
 Get the 50 in 1st form here.

 Students should choose books at their reading level.
 If a student struggles with more than 3-5 words on any given page, the book is probably too difficult.
 Set aside a regular special reading time for your child to read aloud to you.

 Students can use this form to keep track of 25 nonfiction titles they read over the course of this academic year.
 The way it works is students read whatever nonfiction books they choose that fits within each category on the following page.
 They then write the titles of each next to the appropriate category.
 They should choose three books that fit within each category and 10 nonfiction on books of their own choosing.

 |Books Outside the Box